-- Have overall responsibility for the day-to-day development and implementation of safe working practices and conditions for all staff, pupils and visitors. - Set the direction for effective health and safety management. - Introduce management systems and practices that ensure risks are dealt with sensibly, responsibly and proportionately. - Review this policy and its effectiveness annually. - Take all reasonably practicable steps to ensure this policy is implemented by the heads of the appropriate departments and other members of staff. - Designate a competent person who will be responsible for ensuring the school meets its health and safety duties the competent person will be the health and safety officer.
+- Have overall responsibility for the day-to-day development and implementation of safe working practices and conditions for all staff, pupils and visitors. - Set the direction for effective health and safety management. - Introduce management systems and practices that ensure risks are dealt with sensibly, responsibly and proportionately. - Review this policy and its effectiveness annually. - Take all reasonably practicable steps to ensure this policy is implemented by the heads of the appropriate departments and other members of staff. - Designate a competent person who will be responsible for ensuring the school meets its health and safety duties - the competent person will be the Health and Safety Officer.

-The health and safety officer will:
+The Health and Safety Officer will:

-- Assist with the creation and implementation of this policy. - Be responsible for investigating accidents and incidents, to understand causes and amend risk assessments as required. - Be the designated contact with the Trust and the HSE where necessary. - Support staff with any queries or concerns regarding health and safety.

-Identify hazards by conducting risk assessments.
+- Assist with the creation and implementation of this policy. - Be responsible for investigating accidents and incidents, to understand causes and amend risk assessments as required. - Be the designated contact with the Trust and the HSE where necessary. - Support staff with any queries or concerns regarding health and safety. - Identify hazards by conducting risk assessments.

-The site supervisor:
+The Site Supervisor:

-- Be familiar with the requirements of health and safety legislation through training. - Be responsible for adhering to the school's Health and Safety Policy. - Be responsible for adhering to the aspects of health and safety that are outlined in their job descriptions. - Take a keen interest in the Health and Safety Policy and assist in ensuring all staff, pupils and visitors comply with its requirements via training and communication.
+- Be familiar with the requirements of health and safety legislation. - Be responsible for adhering to the school's Health and Safety Policy. - Be responsible for adhering to the aspects of health and safety that are outlined in their job descriptions. - Take a keen interest in the Health and Safety Policy and assist in ensuring all staff, pupils and visitors comply with its requirements.